An Overview of White Mold

 Application Timing

 Fungicide must be applied at the proper growth stage to maximize efficacy for white mold control.
-Fungicide applications at the R1 growth stage (beginning bloom) provide a greater level of control than applications made to soybean at the R3 growth stage (beginning pod).
-Efficacy of fungicides for white mold management declines greatly after symptom development.
-An additional smartphone app has been developed to assist farmers in making the decision to apply fungicides at the optimum time.
-The app is called Sporecaster and uses GPS-referenced weather data and information the user provides about crop growth stage and row-spacing (Figure 8).
-Sporecaster then uses statistical models and weather inputs for the field location to provide an estimation of risk of infection during the bloom period.
-These estimates of probability can help users make a decision to spray or not to spray.
-The creation of Sporecaster was also funded by soybean checkoff dollars and is free.
+Fungicide applications should be targeted from the R1 growth stage (beginning bloom) through to the R3 growth stage (beginning pod).
+The efficacy of fungicides for white mold management declines greatly after symptom development and/or the R4 soybean growth stage.
+An online resource has been developed to assist farmers in making the decision to apply fungicides at the optimum time.
+The resource is called the Crop Disease Forecasting web tool, which uses weather data and field location to provide an estimation of the risk of infection during the bloom period.
+These estimates of probability can help users decide whether to spray or not to spray.

 Spray Coverage

-Adequate plant coverage deep in the soybean canopy where infections start is important for managing white mold with foliar fungicides.
+Adequate plant coverage by pesticides deep in the soybean canopy where infections start is important for managing white mold with foliar fungicides.
 Flat-fan spray nozzles that produce fine to medium droplets (approximately 200-400 microns) provide the best fungicide coverage on sprayed plants.
 Follow manufacturers’ recommendations for spray volume and be aware of environmental conditions (such as wind speed) that influence coverage.
 Increase spray volume to improve coverage in fields with a thick canopy.
+Spray drones may also serve as a useful tool to push fungicides down into the soybean canopy, especially when the canopy is dense (e.g., R3 soybean growth stage).

 Control Expectations

-Chemical management strategies do not result in complete control of white mold and, therefore, it should be considered only as one component of an integrated management program.
-Reduction of white mold incidence achieved by fungicides in university field trials ranged from zero to approximately 60 percent.
+Chemical management strategies do not result in complete control of white mold and, therefore, should be considered only as one component of an integrated management program.
+Reduction of white mold incidence achieved by fungicides in university field trials has ranged from zero to approximately 60%.

 Biological Control

 Biological control can also be part of an integrated white mold management program.
-The fungus Coniothyrium minitans is the most widely available and tested biological control fungus and is commercially available as Contans®.
-Application of C. minitans should occur a minimum of three months before white mold is likely to develop.
-Timely applications allow adequate time for the fungus to colonize and degrade sclerotia (Figure 9).
+The fungus Coniothyrium minitans is the most widely available and tested biological control fungus and is commercially available as Contans.
+Application of C. minitans should occur at least three months before white mold is likely to develop, allowing adequate time for the fungus to colonize and degrade sclerotia (Figure 8).
 Degraded sclerotia will not produce apothecia and, therefore, will not produce ascospores to initiate infection of soybean.
-C. minitans should be incorporated as thoroughly as possible to a depth of two inches.
+C. minitans should be incorporated as thoroughly as possible to a depth of two inches (5 cm).
 Avoid additional tillage that can bring non-colonized sclerotia to the soil surface.

-There are limited data available on the efficacy of C. minitans for white mold management in soybean.
-In a few studies, the sclerotia number was reduced by as much as 95 percent and the subsequent white mold incidence was reduced by 10-70 percent.
+There is limited data available on the efficacy of C. minitans for white mold management in soybean.
+In a few studies, the sclerotia number was reduced by as much as 95%, and the subsequent white mold incidence was reduced by 10-70%.

 The core recommendations for managing white mold are: